Blog

 Appling County, Georgia is in USDA Hardiness Zone 9a.
 The average last spring frost is March 11 and first fall frost is November 19.

-Appling County County sits in USDA Zone 9a.
+Appling County sits in USDA Zone 9a.
 Persimmon grows reliably in zones 4a through 9b, so it's a good fit here.

-Can Persimmon grow in Appling County County's climate?
+Can Persimmon grow in Appling County's climate?

 🌱